Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-practices/organisational-operations/autonomy-vs-supervision.md

 scrutiny, whilst also refining these structures to maximise democracy and value-creation, and further aid balancing autonomy and supervision.

+We also can see issues where without supervision / good management & leadership, we have a lot of failures - e.g. boeing airplanes, being built by clowns supervised by monkeys.
+So we need good smart people, with good management / leadership.

+We also need to ensure diversity and fairness in the workplace, otherwise we'll again just be a sea of white men patting each other on the back at the great job we did.
+We must tackle our biases, and that can't be achieved through structureless autonomy - it requires processes with checks to ensure we're acting fairly - and we to prevent systemic errors, we need to continuously improve those processes.

 However, there is some truth to the those statements.
 Ask any engineer, and they will confirm some management figures have tried to "interfere" and tell them what to do or how to do their jobs, and they don't know what they're talking about - or at least they're well intended, but the act of interference is not appreciated, or it's a hindrance.
 Because,